Public Spaces Protection Orders (PSPO’s) for Car Cruising in defined areas of Mid Sussex

-What do I do if I see someone who is breaking a PSPO for Car Cruising?
+What if I see someone who is breaking a PSPO for Car Cruising?

 If you see anyone undertaking any of the prohibited activities outlined in the PSPO please report this through the Sussex Police website, giving as much detail as you can, including:

 - Location, date and time

 - Description of activity

 - Any information that will help to identify vehicles and/or individuals involved

 - Any video or audio recordings of the activity.